 - not pick up other people's used tissues

-Experts aren't sure whether taking extra zinc or vitamin C can limit how long cold symptoms last or how severe they become, but large doses taken every day can cause negative side effects.
+Experts aren't sure whether taking extra zinc or vitamin C can limit how long cold symptoms last or how severe they get, but large doses taken every day can cause negative side effects.
 Studies on herbal remedies, like echinacea, are either negative or aren't conclusive.
-Few properly-designed scientific studies of these treatments have been done in kids.
+Few good scientific studies of these treatments have been done in kids.

 Talk to your doctor before you give your child any herbal remedy or more than the recommended daily allowance (RDA) of any vitamin or supplement.

-- put saline (saltwater) drops in the nostrils to relieve nasal congestion
+- Put saline (saltwater) drops in the nostrils to relieve nasal congestion.

-- run a cool-mist humidifier to increase air moisture
+- Rn a cool-mist humidifier to increase air moisture.

-- dab petroleum jelly on the skin under the nose to soothe rawness
+- Dab petroleum jelly on the skin under the nose to soothe rawness.

-- run a warm bath or use a heating pad to soothe aches and pains
+- Run a warm bath or use a heating pad to soothe aches and pains.

-- run a hot shower to create a steam-filled bathroom where your child can sit to help clear stuffiness
+- Run a hot shower to create a steam-filled bathroom where your child can sit to help clear stuffiness.

 What about chicken soup?
 There's no real proof that eating it can cure a cold, but sick people have been swearing by it for more than 800 years.
 Chicken soup contains a mucus-thinning amino acid called cysteine, and some research shows that chicken soup helps control congestion-causing white cells, called neutrophils.